CICarlier/bird-songs/README.md

 2. **Noise Reduction and Resampling**

 This step varies depending on your environment.
 We are providing the steps to run the denoising and resampling steps on an Ubuntu docker image running on Windows 10.
-If you are using Ubuntu, open a command shell and go directly to step e).
+If you are using Ubuntu, open a command shell and go directly to step 5.
  1. Prerequisite for Windows 10 enviornment: install Docker and WSL2.
  2. Open PowerShell
  3. Optional: It happens sometimes that if your computer goes to sleep the WSL clock gets misalign.
 To make sure you do not run into an issue, start WSL by typing `wsl` in your powershell command, then type `date`.